peteroupc/html3dutil/tutorials/shapes.md

 shapes.

-**Download the latest version of the HTML 3D Library at the [library's Releases page](https://github.com/peteroupc/html3dutil/releases).** As of version 1.2.1, it includes the shapes.html and platonic.html demos mentioned in this page.
+**Download the latest version of the HTML 3D Library at the [library's Releases page](https://github.com/peteroupc/html3dutil/releases).** As of version 1.2.1, it includes the _shapes.html_ and _platonic.html_ demos mentioned in this page.

 This page will discuss:

 * Using the Meshes methods to make built-in shapes
-* Making your own shapes with the Meshes constructor
+* Making your own shapes with the `H3DU.Mesh` constructor
 * Building up your own shapes using the vertex methods
 * Binding meshes to shapes
 * Shape groups, or combinations of several shapes